marcolivierarsenault/moonraker-home-assistant/docs/entities/controls.rst

 Each macro configured in Klipper is available as a button.

-Depending of the macro, it may be disabled by default.
-If Macro Description is `G-Code macro` it will be enabled by default.
-It will be disabled otherwise.
+If the Macro description is `G-Code macro` it will be enabled by default, otherwise it will be disabled.
 You can enable a specific macro by enabling it's entity in HomeAssistant configuration.
 (Like any other disabled entity.)

 .. note::

-   Current limitation, we cannot change any parameter for those macros.
+   Current limitation, we cannot change any parameters for those macros.

 Default Switches